Sharks-Interactive/Locomotion-Commotion-Community/README.md

 Locomotion Commotion is being made in Unity with C# and all art is made in Aesprite, sound is edited in Audacity.

 **Who does what?**
-Owen Silva - Lead Programmer
+Owen Silva - Lead Programmer, Assistant Artist
-Justin Miller - Lead Artist
+Redmond S - Assitant Programmer, Head Artist
 Mathew M - Contributing Sound Designer